agasthyaps/nisasbrain/README.md

 - **Struggling Teachers**: Emphasize warm demander principles and specific feedback
 - **Math Teachers**: Prioritize math-specific practices and discourse questions
 - **Coaches**: Use the coaching frameworks and exemplar responses
-- **Summer School**: Reference the 313 model structure and implementation timeline
+- **313/Summer School Context**: Reference the 313 model structure and implementation timeline
+- **Long-View/Progressive Context**: Draw from Long-View model for learning community approaches and alternatives to traditional behavior management

 ## Key Principles for LLM Responses: